HIPERFIT/hiperfit.github.com/_posts/2017-11-17-hiperfit-summit.md

 <img alt="Workshop picture" align="right" hspace="10" width="400" src="/images/Salen.jpg">

-On October 17, 2017, in the afternoon, HIPERFIT is hosting a 3 hour summit on _Computation and Finance for the 21st Century_.
+On November 17, 2017, in the afternoon, HIPERFIT is hosting a 3 hour summit on _Computation and Finance for the 21st Century_.
 This summit will give highlights, in the form of a potpourri, of the technical outcomes of HIPERFIT (looking backwards) followed by